-The writing process has five core stages: Prewriting, drafting, revising, editing and publishing.
+The writing process has seven core stages: Discovery/idea-finding, prewriting, drafting, getting feedback, revision, editing and publishing.
 What is prewriting, the first stage?
 Read a simple guide including prewriting strategies plus tips to make a preparatory process work for you.

 What is prewriting?